What do engineers do? Many folks think they just create cool gadgets, but their work is incredibly diverse and often cloaked in mystery.

 7) Downtime as an engineer

-- Search for more projects
+- Hunt for exciting new projects online

-- Organize documents
+- Organize my files and documents

 8) Lifelong learning for engineers